 How is it diagnosed?

 Often, this disease is detected through annual wellness bloodwork when T4 levels are checked.
 If results indicate a low T4, hypothyroidism should be considered.
 However, many non-thyroidal illnesses can cause low T4 levels so it is important to decipher these based on clinical signs and additional testing.
-In dogs where hypothyroidism is suspected due to a low T4, a comprehensive thyroid panel is submitted.
-If the values in this panel match what we would expect to see in a hypothyroid dog, your veterinarian can make the diagnosis.
+In dogs where hypothyroidism is suspected due to a low T4, a comprehensive thyroid panel can be submitted.
 High cholesterol and high triglyceride levels are often found on bloodwork as well.

 What is the treatment?